menzenski/menzenski.github.io/sls/index.md

   creditlink: http://www.menzenski.com
 ---

-# Slavic Linguistics Society 2015

-This page is currently a placeholder, but will soon contain a link to the slides from my presentation "On the Origins of Lengthened Zero-Grade Vocalism in Baltic and Slavic Derived Verbs".
+This page is currently a placeholder, but will soon contain a link to the slides from my presentation "On the Origins of Lengthened Zero-Grade Vocalism in Baltic and Slavic Derived Verbs", to be given in Heidelberg, Germany at the 2015 meeting of the Slavic Linguistics Society.